 John DeRiggi Character Artist

-As an instructor for over five years, John has also taught and mentored in various 3D programs and workshops.
+As an instructor for over six years, John has also taught and mentored in various 3D programs and workshops.
 These include schools such as The Art Institute, Carnegie Mellon University, and ITT Technical Institute.

 Rapid Character Development for Online Games